kumahq/kuma-website/docs/docs/dev/deployments/multi-zone.md

    You can also generate the token [with the REST API](../security/zoneegress-auth.md).

-6. Create an `egress` data plane proxy configuration to allow `kuma-cp` services to be configured to proxy traffic to other zones or external services through zone egress:
+6. Create a `ZoneEgress` data plane proxy configuration to allow `kuma-cp` services to be configured to proxy traffic to other zones or external services through zone egress: